ogradyc01/GoldenCheetah/UG_Menu-Bar_Help.md

 ***

-* `About GoldenCheetah` - opens a window, which provides some important information (e.g. where your ride file and data is stored, which version of GoldenCheetah you are using and which technical features are active)
+* `About GoldenCheetah` - opens a window, which provides some important information (e.g. where your activity file and data is stored, which version of GoldenCheetah you are using and which technical features are active)

 BACK: [Menu Bar: Functions](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Menu-Bar_Functions)